Hiking in the Curtis Creek Area

 The Curtis Creek area is largely undeveloped, with large areas off the main road managed as backcountry.
 Aside from the stretch leading to Hickory Branch Falls, and to a lesser extent Snook's Nose, the trails are lightly used.
 Some areas may require backcountry navigation skills to traverse, and some trails aren't blazed or maintained for years at a stretch.

 Several waterfalls lie along the area's streams, and trails climb the ridges over 3000 vertical ft to span the entire elevation range of the Blue Ridge in this area.
 Trails at the edges of the area connect to others making longer, multi-day trips that start or end in Curtis Creek a possibility as well.

 The Hickory Branch trail starts at the Curtis Creek Campground and goes up and over a ridge into the Hickory Branch drainage, then heads upstream.
-It passes the waterfall on Hickory Branch and continues on up to a mostly abandoned trail (Lead Mine Gap) on the ridge line.
+It passes the waterfall on Hickory Branch and continues on up to a trail on the ridge line.

 From the overlook, the Parkway's Green Knob trail climbs past the lookout tower and connects to trails in the Black Mountains/South Toe River area for longer hike options.

-An unmarked trail (which I haven't field-checked) reportedly leads down into the Newberry Creek draininge from near the north end of Snook's Nose trail, expanding the long-distance hiking opportunities into the Star Gap and Heartbreak Ridge areas for intrepid multi-day backpacking trips.
+An unmarked trail (which I haven't field-checked) reportedly leads down into the Newberry Creek drainage from near the north end of Snook's Nose trail, expanding the long-distance hiking opportunities into the Star Gap and Heartbreak Ridge areas near Old Fort for intrepid multi-day backpacking trips.

 More lodging options are available in the towns of Old Fort, Black Mountain, and Marion (from closest to farthest).